operasoftware/devopera/blog/_posts/2011-05-31-new-developer-features-in-opera-11-50-beta.md

 ---
-title: New developer features in Opera 11.50 beta
+title: New Developer Features in Opera 11.50 Beta
 authors:
 - andreas-bovens
 tags: